Ruulian/CSPass/README.md

 ## Installation

-You can install CSPass by downloading the zip [here](https://github.com/Ruulian/CSPass/archive/refs/heads/master.zip).
+You can install CSPass by downloading the zip folder [here](https://github.com/Ruulian/CSPass/archive/refs/heads/master.zip).

 You can also install it by cloning the git repository:
 ```